Posts Tagged ‘real estate’

 2. This is a giant warning sign:

-3. Yes, you’re living just inside the county line of San Francisco, but so what?
-This is the slogan: “City Living.
+3. Yes, you’re living in San Francisco but only just inside the county line.
+So really, you’re sort of living in San Mateo County.
+This is their slogan: “City Living.
 No City Limits.”
 It took me a while to figure things out, because I didn’t see the two sentences together.
-What they’re saying is that you have the best of both worlds – you’re living in San Francisco, but your apartment/condo/townhouse/townhome/whatever you call it as long as you don’t call it a “house” has a lot of space and is new construction and you have room for two cars and you have a lot of things that are hard to find in SF.
+What they’re saying is that you have the best of both worlds – you’re living in San Francisco, but your apartment/condo/townhouse/townhome/whatever you call it as long as you don’t call it a “house” has a lot of space and is brand-new construction and you have room for two cars and you have a lot of things that are hard to find in SF.
 BUT YOU’RE NOT REALLY LIVING IN SF, not really.
 They’re showing you images of Shanghai, but you’d be living in Chengdu.

 4. Schools.
 Ask about schools.
 OMFG.